saravenpi/dotfiles/README.md

 ## Requirements for the config
 - [stow](https://www.gnu.org/software/stow/)
-- (and the programs you want to be configured)
+- (the programs you want to be configured)

 ## How to install the config
 Paste this code in your terminal: